munnk36/snake-quiz/README.md

 - Some image quality may vary based on original observations
 - Should be filtering out anything that is dead, but sometimes these are not properly categorized
 - Location Guess text is not always useful or specific enough
+- Not sure if link's quiz id won't regenerate the same quiz if enough new data has been added to iNaturalist's db

 ## Planned Features